 - Why not have a LAN party?
 Each player brings a PC, monitor, and copy of the game from home.

 - LAN parties share one desirable attribute with single-screen multiplayer: players share pizza, conversations, music, and a video game with friends.
 However, LAN parties are a hassle for several reasons.
 First, not everybody has the same games; you can't play Counter-Strike against Unreal.
 It's also far more effort and far more weight to dismantle and pack a computer, monitor, keyboard, mouse, and speakers, than to unplug a USB controller and stick it in your bag.
 Your friends might already be at your place and happen to want to play video games, but they didn't bring PCs because they came for a reason other than video games.
 (Sending them home, as someone suggests, is probably impractical.)
 This means a LAN party has to be planned in advance, and setting up is likely to take half the allotted time.
-Group cohesion in a cooperative campaign is better when players are next to each other than when they are in separate rooms.
+Being together is what makes it fun; group cohesion in a cooperative campaign is better when players are next to each other than when they are in separate rooms.
 Finally, someone at home might still want to use the computer.
-Single-screen multiplayer gaming in front of a TV has a higher "wife acceptance factor" than a LAN party because nobody has to move furniture, run power strips, etc. (/.)
+Single-screen multiplayer gaming in front of a TV has a higher "wife acceptance factor" than a LAN party because nobody has to move furniture, run power strips, etc.

 - Why not play online?

-- This has five drawbacks.
+- This has several drawbacks.
 Online solves the problem of dismantling the PC, but it keeps the problem of needing to own a PC and a copy of each game for each player.
 Online gaming often adds monthly fees payable to the game's publisher, which can add up if you want to accommodate house guests who don't game often.
 Gamers may have to pay an additional monthly fee for a faster connection to the Internet, which in some cases even requires moving house to a place where cable, DSL, or fiber is even available.
 Publishers often reserve the exclusive right to run the matchmaking server, and after one or more years, a publisher will shut off an older game's server to get people to upgrade to the publisher's newer titles.
 And it's not suitable for certain twitch genres highly sensitive to latency.
 Online multiplayer in FPS, RTS, and MMORPG works for the most part because the game can cover up double-digit pings by dead reckoning game object trajectories.
 Fighting games and other games relying on fast reactions, on the other hand, may use techniques like those of the GGPO library, which hides lag by timestamping all actions as they're sent over the wire and delaying input by 3-5 frames (just over half a ping time) before it takes effect locally, so that it takes effect right after the remote player's actions for the same timestamp arrive.
 When a player's action during a ping spike over 150 ms causes the game states on both ends to lose sync, both sides recalculate the last few frames, and this can cause an occasional disorienting jump cut.

 - Why not play on a game console?